 While ‘value’ and ‘return on investment’ are highly relevant metrics for this discussion, they aren’t always practical or tangible in all commercial environments.
 But TCO is always relevant.

 TCO is defined as: A calculation of all the costs of owning and using a product over it’s usable life – including maintenance.

-Clarus Glassboards supports Facility Managers in the transition to Glass on a daily basis.
-Click here to request a free consultation, and an immediate call-back.
+Clarus Glassboards supports facility managers in the transition to glass on a daily basis.
+Request a free consultation, and an immediate call-back.